The 34 MOST Common Birds in Louisiana! (2023)

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 24 types of birds COMMON in Louisiana!
+Today, you will learn about 34 types of birds COMMON in Louisiana!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂